 - 3 programmable flushing modes to keep self cleaning box clean

-Featuring disposable litter trays with blue crystals meant to absorb any liquids and control smells, the Scoopfree is a unique automatic cat litter box.
-Owners now have the option of replacing the trays every month or so, depending on how many cats are using it.
+Featuring disposable litter trays with blue crystal litters meant to absorb any liquids and control smells, the Petsafe Scoopfree selfcleaning is a unique automatic cat litter box.
+Cat owners now have the option of replacing the Petsafe scoopfree original trays every month or so, depending on how many cats are using it.
+I love how solid and well constructed its design is – even though it’s plastic.
+It has a stainless steel metal rake that’s great for scooping.
+It holds up a lot better than typical plastic rakes that can break.

-In regards to the mechanism used by this product, the rake automatically cleans and pushes any waste into a separate compartment, and can be programmed to do so 5, 10, or 20 minutes after your kitty uses it.
+With this Scoop automatic, the rake automatically cleans and pushes any waste into a separate compartment.
+It can be programmed to do so 5, 10, or 20 minutes after your kitty uses it.
 This means that you can now adjust cleaning cycles, controlling the odor depending on your preferences.
+You’ll like the convenience of the Scoopfree Ultra disposable tray.
+The interface is very user friendly and easy to use and program.
+You can change how long the cleaning cycle delays and can also monitor how frequent your cat has used the box in any given day.
+The disposable trays of blue crystals are effective to stop your kitty’s urine from soaking into the cardboard.

 - The automatic unit self-maintains itself for up to two weeks